Bugs Bunny and Peter rabbit may well live on a diet of juicy carrots and big lettuces, BUT this is not all that rabbits eat.

 Don't be tempted to buy feed that is meant for another animal, that bag of hamster or goat food may look nice, but different animal have different needs and the wrong food could cause your rabbit's problems.

-What is the point of hay if you are using a \'complete\' mix?
+What is the point of hay if you are using a 'complete' mix?
 It provides the roughage / fibre that the rabbit needs.
 Make sure you have a plentiful supply of fresh hay.
 Unless you can get hay from a farming friend, petshops sell hay in handy 'pillows' or small bales.
-The hay also plays an important role in keeping the growth of your rabbit's teeth in check by wearing them down and a rabbit with a lot of hay to eat shouldn't get bored so it can also reduce behavioural problems
+The hay also plays an important role in keeping the growth of your rabbit's teeth in check by wearing them down.

 Water as with any animal is very important.
 Try to make sure that the water is kept fresh by replacing it every couple of days (if they haven't drunk it already!)
 When winter comes check that the water hasn't frozen over.
-If you aren't able to check very often, then move the water container inside the rabbit\'s house where it should keep above freezing.
-If your rabbit gets dehydrated it is less able to withstand the cold so will not last long with an icy crust on its water.
+If you aren't able to check very often, then move the water container inside the rabbits' hutch, where it should keep above freezing.
+If your rabbits get dehydrated they are less able to withstand the cold so won't last long with an icy crust on their water.

 Unlike children, all rabbits love to eat their greens as part of their diet.
-You can try adding cabbage, greens, broccoli, kale, carrots and fresh herbs as part of their diet but do so one at a time, too many items on the menu will confuse the rabbit.
+You can try adding things like broccoli, kale, and fresh herbs as part of their diet but do so one at a time.
+Too many items on the menu will confuse the rabbits' digestive systems.
 Rabbits should not eat lettuce or other vegetables like cucumber and tomatoes.
 Don't forget that grass and hay should be the major part of their diet.

 As with any new food that you give your rabbits, don't make any quick changes.

-Sweet things As with people, most rabbits have a sweet tooth!
+As with people, most rabbits have a sweet tooth!
 Even though it can seem kind to give them treats they can get fat very easily.
 Avoid human treats like sweets altogether - these can be very dangerous.